 Many of the people in the UK have an array of choices when it comes to how they take care of their mouths.
 Aside from the standard oral hygiene practice, treatment is also an essential component in dental care.
-Different types of treatment are available in the UK, and deciding which works best is a crucial issue in the same degree as to how to pay for it.
+Different types of treatment are available in the UK and different dentists, and deciding which works best is a crucial issue in the same degree as to how to pay for it.

-Below are some of the payment options or avenues that patients in the UK can choose from for their dental treatments.
+Below are some of the payment options for a dentist in Fleet or avenues that patients in the UK can choose from for their dental treatments.

 1. NHS Patient Charges

 The NHS dental treatment is a government-supported program, which means the government sets the costs.
 The prices will differ based on where you are in the United Kingdom.
 If you are in Wales, you will have three bands with fees of between £14 and £195, and in England there also are the three bands with prices ranging between £21.60 to £256.50, depending on the type of treatment.
 A single course of the NHS treatment in Northern Ireland and Scotland will cost a maximum of £390.

 Pros: The government sets the costs so that you do are not charged exorbitantly, and you will know the much to pay for your treatment.
 In some cases, some individuals can have NHS dental treatment at no charge.
 They include people in unique benefits like income-based jobseeker’s allowance, individuals receiving income support, pregnant women, mothers with a child under the age of one year, and children under the age of 18 with the exemption of those who are 19 and are continuing with full-time education.